The 3rd Annual MHFP Symposium

-The 2nd Annual Margaret Hackett Family Program (MHFP) Symposium introduced a variety of central nervous system congenital anomalies and the challenges of their treatments.
-Specific congenital syndromes and their burdens were discussed in detail to describe treatment approaches.
-In addition, models of care as well as future approaches were investigated.
+The 3rd Annual Margaret Hackett Family Program (MHFP) Symposium introduced a variety of central nervous system congenital anomalies and the challenges of diagnosis and treatment.
+Specific congenital syndromes were discussed in detail to describe various approaches to each entity.
+In addition, models of care as well as future approaches were discussed.

-At the conclusion of the event, participants had learned how to:
+At the conclusion of this educational activity, participants had learned how to:

 - Discuss the complexities of living with a central nervous system congenital anomaly;